Ochlology

 mathematics were merely describing the "wave of probability" which

 underlies our perceived world.
-Here is a web site with numerous
+Here is a with numerous

 quotations by eminent thinkers along these lines.